ABOUT INL SUMMIT 2017

 José´s research addresses a broad set of issues including democracy and economic growth, the cost of gender discrimination, and the diverse consequences of globalization, and has been published in journals such as the Journal of Monetary Economics, the Review of Economics and Statistics, the Journal of Public Economics, and Economics Journal, as well as volumes edited by Harvard University Press, MIT Press, and Princeton University Press.

-In 2016 José co-edited, with Francesco Franco and Mário Centeno, "After The Crisis: Reform, Recovery, and Growth in Europe", published by Oxofrd University Press.
-José´s academic work has been commented Time Magazine, The New York Times, Handelsblatt, La Repubblica, Expresso, and Público.
+In 2016 José co-edited, with Francesco Caselli and Mário Centeno, "After The Crisis: Reform, Recovery, and Growth in Europe", published by Oxofrd University Press.
+José´s academic work has been commented Time Magazine, The New York Times, Handelsblatt, La Republica, Expresso, and Público.

 Over the last 30 years, Luc Soete has contributed as (co-)author and (co-)editor to some 11 books, 50 refereed articles and some 100 chapters in books.
 In 2002, he received the MSM Honorary Fellow Award, in 2007 the Belgian reward Commandeur in de Kroonorde, in 2010 a Doctor Honoris Causa from his Alma Mater, the University of Ghent, in 2013 from the University of Liege and in 2016 from the University of Sussex.